moijafcor/Aliaxer/docs/quickstart.md

   --list                Lists all aliases files.
   --new                 Creates a new aliases file and adds in a new alias
                         using a wizard.
+  --setup               Configure Aliaxer for the first time or reset
+                        configuration.
   -t [PICKUP]           Makes an alias with a command piped up from Terminal's
                         stdout using the provided name.
 Usage: < your- terminal-stdout > | aliaxer -t < alias-name >